CBIIT/INS-Data/README.md

         uv pip install -r requirements.txt
     ```

-    - If you add or update dependencies, install them and update `requirements.txt`:
+    - If you add a new dependency during development, install it and add the pinned version to `requirements.txt`:

     ```bash
         uv pip install <package-name>
-        uv pip freeze > requirements.txt
+        # Then manually add or update <package-name>==<version> in requirements.txt
     ```

+      Only top-level packages are listed — uv resolves transitive dependencies automatically at install time.

 3. **Add or update the input CSV from ODS**
     - If necessary, update the Qualtrics CSV received from ODS